Papooch/nestjs-cls/README.md

 > Note: `@InjectCls('x')` is equivalent to `@Inject(getNamespaceToken('x'))`.
 If you don't pass an argument to `@InjectCls()`, the default ClsService will be injected and is equivalent to omitting the decorator altogether.

-To set up a custom namespaced cls context while using `ClsInterceptor`, decorate the route or controller with `@ClsNamespace('hello-namespace')`, otherwise, the default namespace will be set up and you won't be able to access the custom one unless you set it up manually with `myCls.run()` (or `myCls.runAndReturn()` if you care about the return value).

 ```ts
 @Injectable()
 export class HelloController {